Hugius/FabiEngine3D/doc/SCRIPT_FE3D_PHYSICS.md

 - `fe3d:collision_disable_camera_terrain_response`() ---> `NONE`
   Disables camera collision with the terrain surface (if existing).
 - `fe3d:collision_set_camera_box`(`DEC` bottom, `DEC` top, `DEC` left, `DEC` right, `DEC` front, `DEC` back) ---> `NONE`
   Defines the dimensions of the bounding box around the camera.
 All parameters are offsets from the camera position.
-NOTE: this box is NOT an AABB entity.
+NOTE: this box is not an AABB entity.
 - `fe3d:collision_enable_camera_aabb_response`(`BOOL` x, `BOOL` y, `BOOL` z) ---> `NONE`
   Enables collision detection & response between the camera and AABBs.
 You can specify which directions (**x** and/or **y** and/or **z**) of collision need to be checked.
 - `fe3d:collision_disable_camera_aabb_response`() ---> `NONE`